 Before you begin accepting dogs, it’s important to put together a comprehensive dog policy for your hostel and make sure a copy is given to dog owners when they move in.
-Dogs Trust has put together a sample dog policy, which your hostel can adapt to your own service.
+Dogs Trust has put together a sample dog policy which outlines the main considerations you should take into account.
+You can adapt these to your own service.
+If you'd like more support putting together a comprehensive policy, please get in contact with the Hope Project team.

 Some of the points to consider when putting together your own dog policy are: